 Any materials that have been consumed or transformed during the R&D process are considered eligible.
 Such materials are commonly used during processes such as creating prototypes.
 It is important to distinguish that only materials used during and up until the end of the R&D process qualify.

-Software costs attributed to R&D qualify as expenditure and this cost is particularly relevant as the Chancellor announced in the Spring Budget 2022 that all Cloud costs are now considered eligible for relief including the cost of any relevant storage.
+Software costs attributed to R&D qualify as expenditure and this cost is particularly relevant as the Chancellor announced in the Spring Budget 2022 that all Cloud costs will considered eligible for relief including the cost of any relevant storage from April 2023.
 Cloud is becoming an instrumental component of many R&D projects.
 You can read more about this addition to the eligibility criteria here.

 Clinical trials volunteers